How Flat Feet (Pes Planus) Can Lead to Plantar Fasciitis: What You Need to Know

 Lead to lower back strain

-That’s why at Walsh Wellness Center, we don’t just treat the foot—we address the entire kinetic chain.
+That’s why at Walsh Chiropractic and Physical Therapy of Hagerstown, we don’t just treat the foot—we address the entire kinetic chain.

 Symptoms to Watch For